polettix/Template-Perlish/README.md

 the defaults).
 If you have to print stuff, just print to `STDOUT`, it will be automatically catpured (unless you're calling the generated code by yourself).

+As of version 1.52, the new boolean option `stdout` has been introduced, allowing to keep the old behaviour (i.e. printing to `STDOUT` is captured in the expanded template) described above, or to use the new one where `STDOUT` is not clobbered.
+This parameter defaults to `1` (i.e. a _true_ value, in Perl sense) for backwards compatibility.
+If you still want to _print_ out, though, you can use the new function ["P"](#p).
+As a matter of fact, you're encouraged to always use `P`, because it will work both in the old and in the new setup.

 Anything inside these "special" parts matching the regular expression `/^\s*\w+(?:\.\w+)*\s*$/`, i.e. consisting only of a sequence of